 A minor in a foreign language consists of twenty-four hours in college courses in the language or two years of high school studies in the language and eighteen college hours.
-It is the intention of the college that a student having a minor in a language shall have enough to meet the requirements of the North Central and other accredited associations.
 Combinations of two or more languages are not accepted as a minor except in the case of music majors.
 All twelve hours of an elementary course in any of the languages must be completed before credit is given.
+All courses elected for a minor must have the approval of the registrar.